CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 § 93.87.
 Replacement of unavailable members.

-Enforcement Rule 206(c) provides that if a member of a hearing committee becomes disqualified or otherwise unavailable to serve with respect to any particular matter, the Secretary shall designate a replacement.
+Enforcement Rule 206(c) provides that if a member of a hearing committee becomes disqualified or otherwise unavailable to serve with respect to any particular matter, the Executive Office shall designate a replacement.

 Source